Feller-AG/wiser-tutorial/doc/websocket.md

 ## Get all load states

-Get the current state of all loads.
+Get the current state of all loads using the command `dump_loads`.

 **Request:**